 - Sweatshirt, jackets, or vests (wear layers; once you catch a fish, you’ll warm up quite quickly!)

-- Neck protection – I personally use a lightweight neck gaitor
+- Neck protection – I personally use a lightweight neck gaiter

 - Warm, thick socks that fit your boots (once again, weather-dependent)

 Clean clothing for after showering the night after fishing (some boats have a shower; you can check before).
-If you’ve caught fish, you will most likely be covered in blood, slime, sweat, and all sorts of other grime.
+If you’ve caught fish, you will possibly be covered in blood, slime, sweat, and all sorts of other grime.
 You will want to shower and put on clean clothes.

 FYI – Most boats have a single bunk house, meaning you will most likely be sharing the bunk area with a bunch of men you don’t know, along with the crew.
-On some larger boats they have private or double occupancy rooms, and if they do, you can ask for one of those.
-You can use the restroom for changing if needed.
+On some larger boats they have private or double occupancy staterooms, and if they do, you can ask for one of those.
+You can use the restroom for changing as needed.